Real estate can be an exhilarating profession.

-As you can see, all basic information about the property has been included in the property information section.
+As you can see, the property information section contains all the basic information about the property.

-The property details have also been clearly laid out.
-The property description details the mix of units (four studios, seven one-bedroom units, and one two-bedroom unit).
+We also see clear and concise property details.
+The property description outlines the mix of units (four studios, seven one-bedroom units, and one two-bedroom unit).

-We’re being told that the property has extensive remodeling throughout, which reflects “the pride of ownership quality.”
-We know what amenities are included on-site, and can see that the property has been managed professionally by a third party company.
+The listing also reveals that the property has extensive remodeling throughout, which reflects “the pride of ownership quality.”
+We know what amenities are included on-site, and can see that the property is professionally managed by a third party company.

-This type of information allows a prospect to do his initial due diligence before contacting the broker, so those who do contact the broker are more likely to be serious buyers.
+This type of information allows a prospect to do his initial due diligence before contacting the broker.
+Doing so means those who do contact the broker are more likely to be serious buyers.

 At the end of Property Description #2, the agent includes a direct call to action: “CALL FOR OFFER,” he writes, with his phone number below.

 The second property description hit all the major highlights, from leading with an engaging headline to including multiple photos, to offering up a robust description of the property.